 Rule #6: Use your intuition

 Most people fall behind in this.
 Not their fault.
 The modern lifestyle has made us more materialistic and less in contact with our 'self.'
-We would rather listen to a Whatsapp advice than our inner voice.
+We would rather listen to Whatsapp's advice than our inner voice.
 If you wish to become a tarot card reader, you must learn to listen to your intuition.

 Put down those books.
 Just hold a card in your hand.
 Imbibe its energy.
 Know what it is saying.
 Don't worry if you interpret it wrongly as per the books.
 Just let your intuition work upon the card.
 Almost all the time, you will find that your intuition interprets the card correctly!
 At times when it does not, it could be that your mind is blocked with mixed feelings that are not allowing the intuition to flow smoothly.

-It helps to strengthen your intuition, which is the basic thing required for tarot reading for beginners.
+It helps to strengthen your intuition, which is the basic thing required for a tarot reading for beginners.

 Rule #7: Read cards for yourselves